nlg35/TPU_TensorFlow2.17.1_Ubuntu24.04_Py3.12_k8/README.md

 At the very beginning: let's introduce the hardware.

 ## Hardware
 On a QNAP NAS, I have the [Coral dual Edge TPU](https://coral.ai/products/m2-accelerator-dual-edgetpu) mounted on an [PCIe - Dual Edge TPU Adapter](https://github.com/magic-blue-smoke/Dual-Edge-TPU-Adapter).
-And this PCIe is my NAS and recognized by the OS.
+And this PCIe is plugged in the NAS and recognized by the OS.

 ## Docker Compose
 In Container Station, I create a Ubuntu 24.04 container with a fictitious MAC address (and my router will attribute a reserved IP address in my LAN).